Lost Generation: Military service in the First World War

 Around 60 million of the enlisted originated from the European continent, which saw its younger men mobilized on a mass scale.
 Most of Europe's great powers operated peacetime conscription systems where men were expected to do a brief period of military training in their youth before spending the rest of their lives in the army reserve.
 Nations with this system saw a huge portion of their manpower directly invested in the conflict: 55% of male Italians and Bulgarians aged 18 to 50 were called to military service.
 Elsewhere the proportions were even higher: 63% of military-aged men in Serbia, 78% in Austro-Hungary, and 81% of military-aged men in France and Germany served.
 Britain, which traditionally relied primarily on the Royal Navy for its security, was a notable exception to this rule and did not introduce conscription until 1916.
-Around five million British men fought in the First World War out of a total United Kingdom population of 46 million including women, children, and men too old to bear arms.
+Around 5 million British men fought in the First World War out of a total United Kingdom population of 46 million including women, children, and men too old to bear arms.

 Additionally, nations recruited heavily from their colonial empires.
-Three million men from around the British Empire outside the United Kingdom served in the British Army as soldiers and laborers, whilst France recruited 475,000 soldiers from its colonies.
-Other nations involved include the United States which enlisted four million men during the conflict and the Ottoman Empire which mobilized 2,850,000 soldiers.
+Three million men from around the British Empire outside the United Kingdom served in the British Army as soldiers and laborers, while France recruited 475,000 soldiers from its colonies.
+Other nations involved include the United States which enlisted 4 million men during the conflict and the Ottoman Empire which mobilized 2,850,000 soldiers.

 Beyond the extent of the deaths, the war had a profound effect on many of its survivors, giving many young men severe mental health problems and crippling physical disabilities.
 The war also unsettled many soldiers' sense of reality, who had gone into the conflict with a belief that battle and hardship was a path to redemption and greatness.
-When years of pain, suffering and loss seemed to bring about little in the way of a better future, many were left with a profound sense of disillusionment.
+When years of pain, suffering, and loss seemed to bring about little in the way of a better future, many were left with a profound sense of disillusionment.